JacobFV/ighai/notes/outline.md

             This recursive nature of emotions means that:

             4. **Depth of Phenomena:** The deeper you introspect and analyze an emotion, the more intricate and interconnected sub-emotions you find.
 Just like zooming into a fractal reveals more patterns, introspecting a phenomena reveals more nuanced emotions.
+              1. When you start parsing a thingit initially appears vague . ut as it continues to be parsed, it becgoes more solid and indivudated. whereas the closer to the entry [pont of the funnel, the more is istambiguous with others
+              2. The subjective experience is the process of ainermation falling down this funnel
+              3. Consider the physics of information flowing down this funnel: spiraling, speed,
+              4. Consciousness is a symbol vortex comparing observed phenomena to the conceptual wheelhouse with increasing specificity, reducing the external complexities to singularities as new inner symbols.
+The chaotic downward parsing of these symbols is subjective experience. -9/16 Julian

             5. **Interconnectedness:** This recursive breakdown indicates that emotions and sensations aren't islands.
 They're interconnected networks where one emotion or sensation can lead to, affect, or be affected by multiple others.